Saturday. September 3.

 On the way back to the apartment, Maria asked me if I had a Cevapi yet.
 A Cevapi is a meat sandwich in a pita shell.
 She insisted we stop and get some to bring back to the apartment.
 I went into the shop with her.
 “Everyone knows me here!”
 She did get the royal treatment.
 The shop reminded me of an Italian Beef stand in Chicago.
 It was a great meat lovers sandwich!

 Near Jerome’s apartment we couldn’t help but notice some ominous but official looking guys hanging out.
 Maybe they were police.
 Maybe they were guards.
 They were security of some kind.
 They all wore suits and had discrete radio wires hanging from their ears.
 Why were they here?
 Jerome suspected that they were guarding some big wig during a mistress hookup.
 Serbian tax dinars at work.

-One night Jerome went into a local store.
+Jerome went into a local store.
 I waited outside.
 My loitering attracted the attention of one of the security force.
 He walked over and gave me the eye.
 He never said anything.
 I gave him a nervous hello.
 It made me think a bit.
 What is the legal deal here?
 Do you even get to call a lawyer?

 Wednesday.
 September 7.